ttopper/CPSC129/docs/05.2_CGoL_3_Speed/03_Reworking_aging.md

 Consider the moment at which we discover that a cell dies.
 At that instant we already know that each of its neighbours will have one fewer live neighbour _in the next generation_.
-If we could record that right then so we could remember it next tiem around we wouldn’t need to loop over their neighbourhoods in the next generation.
+If we could record that right then so we could remember it next time around we wouldn’t need to loop over their neighbourhoods in the next generation.
 Now, where to record this information?
 In a 2-D array of counts of each cell’s neighbours.
 We’d have to initialize this neighbour array before beginning the main